Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

 ## Solution

+My solution to the motivating problem was to define what a requirement is, how it is validated, and how to combine small, independent requirements into a set of requirements for a certain input type that can be checked all at once, telling which requirements are met and which are not.

+### A Single Requirement

-Let's start out with the basics: to define what the result of a validation is.
-While it is tempting to think that we can simply use `Bool`s -- either the input was valid (`True`) or it was invalid (`False`) -- we want to keep the code expressive, so let's define our own data type `ValidationResult`:
+Let's start out with the basics: to define what a single requirement is, and how it can be validated for some input to see whether it was met or not.

+We think about what a requirement is.
+In perhaps its most basic form, a requirement is a rule which is either followed or not.
+To understand a requirement, we need some kind of description for it.
+We also need a way to see whether the requirement is met or not.
+This leads us to think that a requirement for input of type `a` can be said to be a description given as a `String` and a _validator_ that checks whether the input meets the requirement.

+    type Requirement a = (String, Validator a)

+We have not yet defined what a `Validator` is.
+In my opinion, a _validator_ is something that _validates_ some input and tells whether it was valid or invalid.
+This naturally translates to a function: given some input of type `a`, tell whether it was valid or not.

+    type Validator a = a -> Bool

+However, since we want to keep our code expressive, returning a `Bool` does not feel quite right.
+It is more intuitive to think about input being `Valid` or `Invalid`, rather than think that the input being valid was `True` or `False`.
+We define a new data type `ValidationResult` which, more or less, is an alias for `Bool`.

     data ValidationResult = Valid | Invalid

-As we can see, this is just an aliased `Bool`, but `Valid`/`Invalid` is more expressive and intuitive than `True`/`False`.

-Let's move forward to the next logical step: define what a validation is.
-An intuitive definition is to take some kind of input and tell whether it is `Valid` or `Invalid`.
-That translates very naturally to type `Validator a` that takes an argument of type `a` and returns a `ValidationResult`.
+We change our `Validator` type to return a `ValidationResult` instead of a `Bool`.

     type Validator a = a -> ValidationResult

-Notice that I used the word "validator" instead of "validation".
-I think it is more intuitive to think that something that validates input is a _validator_, since it _performs_ the validation.